Toloka/docs/en/guide/concepts/cloud-storage.md

 ## Creating a file with tasks {#tsv-create}

-To use a file in the task interface, you should have a field of **link** type in your project's [input data](incoming.md).
+To use a file in the task interface, you should have a field of **URL** type in your project's [input data](incoming.md).
 You'll need the name of this field later when creating a file.

 In the [file with the tasks](pool_csv.md), paste the links into the column that matches the input data field to which this data is passed.